Chinese in San Francisco Anxious for Information

 RICHARD GONZALES: One of the largest Chinese dailies in the Bay Area is Qingdao.
 And its better headline on the 7.9 earthquake jumps off the page.

-Professor DAVID LEE (San Francisco State University): And as you see from the paper, there are photos, and - of aid relief arriving, and then rows of dead bodies being laid out in the street.
+DAVID LEE: And as you see from the paper, there are photos, and - of aid relief arriving, and then rows of dead bodies being laid out in the street.

 GONZALES: David Lee teaches political science at San Francisco State University, and he's thrumming through news accounts of the destruction in Sichuan province.